autografik/basic_files/README.md

 # My first readme.md file
-I am the student first year of the Faculty of Applied Computer Science at the Higher School of Economics.
+Hi!
+I'm Krzysztof Hajduczuk.
 Since I'm starting to learn programming and learning to use git and github, I wrote the first version of the README.md file based on the template suggested by [ritaly](https://github.com/ritaly)
 In this branch, I collect files whit basic knowledge from the Python lab.
-This is what I learn in the class.

 ## Table of Contents
 * [General Info](#general-information)